Opportunities for U.S. Exporters Under the U.S.-Korea Trade Agreement

-The entry into force of the U.S.-Korea Free Trade Agreement on March 15, 2012 means countless new opportunities for U.S. exporters to sell more Made-in-America goods, services, and agricultural products to Korean customers – and to support more good jobs here at home.
-If you’re an American exporter, here are resources to answer your questions about how the U.S.-Korea trade agreement can work for you:
+The U.S.-Korea Free Trade Agreement entered into force on March 15, 2012.
+If you’re an American exporter, here are resources to answer your questions about the U.S.-Korea trade agreement:

-• Check out the FTA Tariff Tool to find out the new tariff levels for your products, and other information about your market access under the agreement.
+• Check out the FTA Tariff Tool to find out the tariff levels for your products, and other information about market access under the agreement.